-4. The NWDAFx needs to discover via NRF the most suitable NWDAF that can serve the Consumer NF request received in step 1.
+6. The NWDAFx needs to discover via NRF the most suitable NWDAF that can serve the Consumer NF request received in step 1.
 If the UE is moving to an area not covered by NWDAFx the NWDAFx discovers the most appropriate NWDAF based on the new location for the UE.

-5. NWDAFx subscribes, using Nnwdaf_AnalyticsSubscription_Subscribe Request, to NWDAFy, and in order to inform NWDAFy that this subscription is specific for a handover, NWDAFx includes a handover indication.
-NWDAFx also provides analytics context information, which contains initial subscription information from consumer NF as per step 1, possible historical data that NWDAFx has for the analytics (e.g. events collected by NWDAFx, time period for collection, NFs contacted for data collection…), and possible analytics outputs information (e.g. last report provided to consumer NF, latest analytics available with associated metadata such as confidence level or number of inputs analysed).
-NWDAFy responds to the request from NWDAFx via Nnwdaf_AnalyticsSubscription_Subscribe Response.
+7. NWDAFx subscribes, using Nnwdaf_AnalyticsSubscription_Subscribe Request, to NWDAFy, and in order to inform NWDAFy that this subscription is specific for a handover, NWDAFx includes a handover indication.
+NWDAFx also provides initial subscription information from consumer NF as per step 1, as well as "analytics context identifier(s)" to indicate to the NWDAFy the availability of analytics context information for particular Analytic ID(s), i.e., possible historical data that NWDAFx has for the analytics (e.g. events collected by NWDAFx, time period for collection, NFs contacted for data collection…), and possible analytics outputs information (e.g. last report provided to consumer NF, latest analytics available with associated metadata such as confidence level or number of inputs analysed).
+In the request message, NWDAFx also provides a Callback URI to NWDAFy.
+NWDAFy confirms the request from NWDAFx via Nnwdaf_AnalyticsSubscription_Subscribe Response.

+NOTE 2: NWDAFy will allocate a new subscription Id, if necessary, following the behaviour of AmfEventSubscription as specified in TS 29.518 [25] clause 6.2.6.2.2 and UEContextTransfer as specified in TS 29.518 [25] clause 5.2.2.2.1.1.

+8. Based on the "analytics context identifier(s)" and the callback URI provided in step 7, the NWDAFy requests the analytics context from NWDAFx.
+NWDAFx provides the requested analytics context information in the response message.

-NOTE 2: Alternatively, context transfer, such as sharing the historical data for data collection, analytics metadata, etc. may be realized by specializing the existing Network Function/NF Service Context Transfer (as described in TS 23.501 [2] clause 5.21.4 and further specified in TS 23.502 clause 4.26) for NWDAF.
+NOTE 3: Alternatively, context transfer, such as sharing the historical data for data collection, analytics metadata, etc. may be realized by specializing the existing Network Function/NF Service Context Transfer (as described in TS 23.501 [2] clause 5.21.4 and further specified in TS 23.502 [3] clause 4.26) for NWDAF.

-NOTE 3: NWDAFy will allocate a new subscription Id, if necessary, following the behaviour of AmfEventSubscription as specified in TS 29.518 [25] clause 6.2.6.2.2 and UEContextTransfer as specified in TS 29.518 [25] clause 5.2.2.2.1.1.

-6. NWDAFy takes over the analytics generation based on information received at step 5 from NWDAFx.
+9. NWDAFy takes over the analytics generation based on information received at step 5 from NWDAFx.

-7. NWDAFy will immediately send the new subscription Id (see NOTE 3) to the notification endpoint for informing the subscription Id creation, along with the notification correlation Id.
+10. NWDAFy will immediately send the new subscription Id (see NOTE 2) to the notification endpoint for informing the subscription Id creation, along with the notification correlation Id.
 The notification correlation information allows the Consumer NF to correlate the notifications to the initial subscription request made in step 1.